emestee/dayz-epoch-linux-server-magic/README.md

 * Downloads the necessary PBOs
 * Downloads the Linux hive port by denisio
 * Composes all of the above to create a working server environment
+* Throws in some patched scripts for niceness
 * Creates a single, default database instance and fills it with the default dump

 I tested it on DigitalOcean 2Gb RAM VPS with Debian 7, the whole